SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Evaluation

 \subsubsection{CrossCodeEval with BM25 Retrieval Strategy}

-CrossCodeEval is a benchmark designed to evaluate the ability of LLMs to leverage cross-file context for code completion.
-Its data is sourced from open-source GitHub projects and covers four programming languages: Python, Java, TypeScript, and C\#.
-The benchmark employs static analysis methods to construct test cases that are solvable only with the aid of cross-file context~\cite{ding2023crosscodeeval}.
-In this paper, we adopt the same evaluation metrics as the original paper -- EM, ES, and ES\_repoeval (abbreviated as ES\_R) -- and use the official cross-file context data provided by CrossCodeEval, which is retrieved using the BM25 text similarity algorithm.
-Each retrieved code snippet is limited to a maximum of 10 lines, and the top 5 most relevant snippets are selected.
-For each model, we utilize its specific prompt format for completion, with a input context length of 8192 tokens, a maximum output length of 50 tokens, and a temperature of 0.

-As shown in Table~\ref{tab:model_performance_crosscodeeval}, \Coder-8B demonstrates a modest overall improvement compared to its base model and achieves the best performance among all models tested.
+As shown in Table~\ref{tab:model_performance_crosscodeeval}, \Coder-8B-DPO demonstrates a modest overall improvement compared to its base model, and generally achieves the best performance among all models tested.
 This includes models with a larger parameter count, such as DeepSeek-Coder-V2-Lite-Base, DeepSeek-Coder-V2-Lite-Instruct, and Qwen3-Coder-30B-A3B.
-Specifically, the fine-tuned \Coder-8B-SFT shows an overall increase of 1.1\% in EM, 0.6\% in ES, and 0.7\% in ES\_R.
+Specifically, the fine-tuned \Coder-8B-SFT shows an overall increase of 2.1\% in EM, 0.9\% in ES, and 0.6\% in ES\_R.
 While there was a slight decrease in the metrics for Java, all other languages showed improvement.
-The aligned \Coder-8B-DPO-wo-RS achieves gains of 0.6\% to 0.7\% overall, and also secures the highest scores on Java within the \Coder-8B series.
-The final version with repetition suppression, \Coder-8B-DPO-RS, obtains slight improvements of 1.5\%, 1.5\%, and 1.1\% in overall EM, ES, and ES\_R, respectively, when compared to the base model.
+The aligned \Coder-8B-DPO-wo-RS achieves gains of 0.6\% to 0.7\% overall, and also secures the highest scores on Java within the \Coder series.
+The final version with repetition suppression, \Coder-8B-DPO, obtains slight improvements of 1.5\%, 1.5\%, and 1.1\% in overall EM, ES, and ES\_R, respectively, when compared to the base model Seed-Coder-8B-Base.